calipsow/calipsow/README.md

 ## `$ cat ./philosophy.txt`

-> Vibe Coding isn't progress — it's technical recklessness.
+> Vibe Coding is not progress, but technical recklessness.
-   AI writes code.
-But it doesn't take responsibility when things fall apart.
+   AI may be able to write code that “just works.”
+But you are responsible for your users and their safety.

 -----